 - Remember that for your baby, food is fun, so they are likely to spend a lot of time playing with their food before they eat it.
 Don't worry, this is normal.

-- Use food that is easy to pick up like some of the options above.
+- Choose finger food which can be picked up such as some of the options above.

 - Try and offer your baby a variety of different foods but don't overwhelm them.